INN331 Internship (10 ECTS)

 Teaching exam periods:

-The course starts in the Autumn parallell.
-The course has teaching/evaluation in the Autumn parallel.
+The course is offered in the autumn parallel and the spring parallel.
+The course has teaching/evaluation in the autumn parallel and spring parallell.

 Course frequency: Annually

 The course is only for master students in Entrepreneurship and innovation, Business Administration and Economics.